chkr1011/HA4IoT/README.md

   <img src="https://github.com/chkr1011/HA4IoT/blob/feature/feature-rebuild/Documentation/Images/LPD.jpg?raw=true" height="256">
 </p>

-Controlling old 433 MHz devices is supported via using a I2C -> 433 MHz sender bridge.
+Controlling old 433 MHz devices is supported via using a I2C or WiFi -> 433 MHz sender bridge.
+The bridge is based on Arduino/ESP8266.
 Also recording 433 MHz signals like from a TV remote is supported.

 ## Itead Studio Sonoff supported
 <p align="center">